William Hone: Biography

 The Every-day Book, Table Book and Year Book are the works by which Hone is best remembered.
 In preparing them he had the approval of Robert Southey and the assistance of Charles Lamb, (with whom he was great friends) as well as his son-in-law, Jacob Henry Burn (1794–1869).
 Despite the popularity of these books, Hone was not financially successful, and was lodged in King's Bench Prison for a short period for outstanding debts.
 Friends came to his assistance, and he subsequently opened the Green Grasshopper coffee house with his wife and two eldest daughters in Gracechurch Street.
 By this time Hone's attitude towards religion had changed, and during the latter years of his life he became a follower of Rev. Thomas Binney.
 In 1830 Hone edited Strutt's Sports and Pastimes of the people of England, and contributed to the first edition of The Penny Magazine.
 He was also sub-editor of The Patriot.
 Late in life he received funds from the Royal Literary Fund.
 He was given £30 in February 1834, £40 in February 1840 and his widow received £50 in December 1842.

-After a series of strokes, he died at Tottenham on 8 November 1842 and was buried at Dr Watts' Walk in Abney Park Cemetery, Stoke Newington.
+After a series of strokes, he died aged 62 at Tottenham on 8 November 1842 and was buried at Dr Watts' Walk in Abney Park Cemetery, Stoke Newington.
 Besides his immediate family, his funeral was attended by his long-term collaborator George Cruikshank and the acclaimed author Charles Dickens.